Learning Soft Constraints From Constrained Expert Demonstrations: Approach

-\textbf{Solving the constrained optimizations.} The constrained optimization problems \eqref{crl}, \eqref{cost-adjustment}, \eqref{cost-adjustment2}, described in the preceding subsection belong to the following general class of optimization problems ($f,g$ are potentially non-linear and non-convex):
+The constrained optimization problems \Cref{crl}, \Cref{cost-adjustment}, \Cref{cost-adjustment2}, described in the preceding subsection belong to the following general class of optimization problems (here, $f,g$ are potentially non-linear and non-convex):

+While many existing constrained RL algorithms formulate constrained optimization from a Lagrangian perspective \citep{borkar2005actor,bhatnagar2012online,tessler2018reward,bohez2019value} as a min-max problem that can be handled by gradient ascent-descent type algorithms, \reb{Lagrangian formulations} are still challenging in terms of empirical convergence, notably suffering from oscillatory behaviour (demonstrated \reb{for \Cref{cost-adjustment2}} in Appendix \ref{subsec:lagrangian}).

-While we could tackle them by turning the constraints into penalties corresponding to the Lagrangian, the Lagrangian would introduce a challenging min max optimization.
-Instead, Donti et al. \cite{donti2020dc3} proposed to solve such problems using a technique called DC3: deep constraint correction and completion.
-We solve our constrained optimization formulation in a similar way.
-In our case, we don't need the completion step of the algorithm (see \cite{donti2020dc3}), since we do not have a constraint $h(y)=0$ associated with the optimization.
-Hence, we use a simplified procedure that may be called \textit{deep constraint correction} (DC2).
-DC2 starts by instantiating $y=y_0$, and then repeating two steps until convergence: (a) first a \textit{feasible} solution is found by repeatedly modifying $y$ in the direction of $-\nabla g(y)$ until $g(y)\leq 0$ (note that this is equivalent to $-\nabla ReLU(g(y)$), also called \textit{correction}, then (b) a soft loss is optimized that simultaneously minimizes $f(y)$ while trying to keep $y$ within the feasible region.
-In this work, we use a soft loss (this soft loss differs from the soft loss mentioned in Donti et al. \cite{donti2020dc3}), which yields the following objective for the second step ($\lambda$ is a hyperparameter):
+Therefore, we use a less commonly used optimization framework, namely, the \textbf{penalty method} \citep{bertsekas2014constrained, donti2020dc3} which converts a constrained problem into an unconstrained problem with a non differentiable \textsc{ReLU} term.
+Roughly, the approach starts by instantiating $y=y_0$, and then two (sub) procedures are repeated for a few steps each until convergence: (a) first a \textit{feasible} solution is found by repeatedly modifying $y$ in the direction of $-\nabla g(y)$ until $g(y)\leq 0$ (note that this is equivalent to $-\nabla ReLU(g(y)$), also called \textit{feasibility projection}, then (b) a soft loss is optimized that simultaneously minimizes $f(y)$ while trying to keep $y$ within the feasible region.
+This soft loss is as follows: (here, $\lambda$ is a hyperparameter):

+As an alternative to Lagrangian based approaches, the penalty method has the advantage of simpler algorithmic implementation.
+Further, as we will demonstrate later in our experiments, it also performs well empirically.